vinti8776/graph-mining/index.md

 - Loss functions
 - Performance metrics [Reference](https://towardsdatascience.com/micro-macro-weighted-averages-of-f1-score-clearly-explained-b603420b292f#:~:text=The%20macro%2Daveraged%20F1%20score,regardless%20of%20their%20support%20values.)

 If you wish, we are happy to receive contributions from past and ongoing registered class students to make these notes better.
-Contact at [Email](mailto:vinti.agarwal@pilani.bits-pilani.ac.in)
+Contact at [vinti.agarwal@pilani.bits-pilani.ac.in](mailto:vinti.agarwal@pilani.bits-pilani.ac.in)